threeplanetssoftware/sqlite_miner/README.md

 In addition, while this script attempts to cut down on memory usage, for large files tar may run out of memory and crash.
 If that occurs, decompress the file separately, then run this script with the `--dir` option on the exported data.
 Finally, decompressing the Android backup and working through the TAR will add time on to the script's processing.
 For example, a 1GB backup.ab file took roughly an additional 45 seconds to run against the Android backup, as compared to the exported files on a not-very-powerful computer.
 That said, decompressing the files takes roughly as long.

+### Protobufs
+If you want to try to find protobufs, use the `--protobufs` switch on the command line.
+This is somewhat experimental code and is not optimal for large databases as it literally tries to parse every blob as a protobuf and records when a blob correctly parses.
+It requires you to have the `protoc` [package](https://github.com/protocolbuffers/protobuf) installed.
+This may have false positives for binary data which appears to start like a protobuf.

 ### Options
 The required options that are currently supported are (one of):
 1. `--file=`: This option tells the script where to find the SQLite you want to mine.